🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Charcoal + alabaster + wood tones (calm and minimal)

-Keep metallics warm (brass, antique gold) to soften cooler tones.
-It’s like a hug for your color scheme.
+Keep your metallics warm (brass, antique gold) to soften the cooler tones.
+It is like a hug for your color scheme.

 4. Build A Seasonal Centerpiece (That Lasts)

-Fresh flowers are beautiful, but winter branches and greenery last longer and look effortlessly cool.
-Go sculptural: think bare birch twigs, eucalyptus, olive branches, and pine.
-Add a few ornaments or ribbons for sparkle if that’s your vibe.
+Fresh flowers are lovely, but winter branches and greenery last longer and look effortlessly cool.
+Go sculptural with bare birch twigs, eucalyptus, olive branches, and pine, then add a few ornaments or ribbons for sparkle if that is your vibe.

 Easy Centerpiece Formula